ClojureBridge/tones/curriculum/01-piano-chords.md

 #### basic `piano` function usage

 Meg started using Overtone functions.
-The first function she tried was `piano` without any argument, very basic one.
+The first function she tried was `piano` without any argument.
 Meg typed the function below in the file, `play.clj`:

 ```clojure
 (piano)
 ```

-then, evaluated this line.
-Yes!
-She heard a piano note from her computer.
-Meg evaluate this simple function a couple of times with joy.
+She then evaluated this line and, yes!, she heard a piano note from her computer.
+Meg evaluated this simple function a couple of times with joy.

-> If you didn't heard anything, check the volume.
+> If you didn't hear anything, check the volume.
-> you did turn up the volume, right?
+> You did turn up the volume, right?

 ### `piano` function argument

-Meg has already learned `piano` function takes a note number as an argument.
+Meg has already learned that the `piano` function takes a note number as an argument.
 For example:

 ```clojure
 (piano 48)
 ```

-The `48` is the number that corresponds to the note.
-However, just numbers were bit hard to figure out what note she made.
-Actually she has heard musicians are used to notes, not numbers, so they want to write notes instead of number as the argument.
+The number `48` corresponds to a specific note, but it didn't help Meg to understand what note she made.
+She had heard that musicians are used to notes, not numbers, so they want to write notes instead of numbers as the argument.
 Meg found a nice Overtone converter function, `note`.

 When Meg used the function like this: